Chaos (cosmogony): Hawaiian tradition

+In Hawaiian folklore, a triad of deities known as the "Ku-Kaua-Kahi" (a.k.a.
+"Fundamental Supreme Unity") were said to have existed before and during Chaos ever since eternity, or put in Hawaiian terms, mai ka po mai, meaning "from the time of night, darkness, Chaos".
+They eventually broke the surrounding Po ("night"), and light entered the universe.
+Next the group created three heavens for dwelling areas together with the Earth, Sun, Moon, stars, and assistant spirits.

 Modern usage

 The term chaos has been adopted in modern comparative mythology and religious studies as referring to the primordial state before creation, strictly combining two separate notions of primordial waters or a primordial darkness from which a new order emerges and a primordial state as a merging of opposites, such as heaven and earth, which must be separated by a creator deity in an act of cosmogony.
 In both cases, chaos referring to a notion of a primordial state contains the cosmos in potentia but needs to be formed by a demiurge before the world can begin its existence.

-Use of chaos in the derived sense of "complete disorder or confusion" first appears in Elizabethan Early Modern English, originally implying satirical exaggeration.
+The use of chaos in the derived sense of "complete disorder or confusion" first appears in Elizabethan Early Modern English, originally implying satirical exaggeration.
 "Chaos" in the well-defined sense of chaotic complex system is in turn derived from this usage.

-"Chaos magic" as a branch of contemporary occultism is a product of the 1970s.

-Popular culture has depicted the Chaos Greek deity in multiple instances.
-A modern instance is the popular 2020 video game Hades in which Chaos is represented as a genderless non-binary deity which dwells above the foundation of the underworld or "creation" itself.